 The HSE warns that agriculture’s fatal accident rate is up to 18 times higher than the UK’s average in other industries1.
-Farming is already a dangerous profession; make sure you take measures to reduce the risk of injury and illness while working on your farm, whilst still being able to maintain production.
+Farming is already a dangerous profession; make sure you take measures to reduce the risk of injury and illness while working on your farm, (and have appropriate farm insurance in place) whilst still being able to maintain production.

 Safety around farm vehicles and machinery

 Vehicles and machinery accidents were responsible for over half of all fatal injuries last year2.
 Have a look at this list to make sure you’re taking all necessary precautions to try to prevent them:

 - Ensure machinery is checked and is mechanically safe, in particular, check brakes and lights on trailers so others won’t be caught off guard by any maneuvers carried out.

 - Reduce your speed when entering the yard to avoid accidents.

 - Monitor and replace dust filters in cabs and wear dust masks to reduce the likelihood of illness and asthma attacks.

 - Ensure guards are in place on augers and PTO shafts in particular to prevent anything being caught or trapped in them, such as clothing.

 - Make sure drivers are competent and of the correct age to drive.
 It’s against the law for children under 13 to use or ride any kind of farm equipment.
 Failure to observe this law can result in penalties or prosecution3.